kayeneii/PwC-Churn/README.md

 ### Overview
 ---
-This project aims to analyze and report the churn data for a PhoneNow, to identify key metrics and trends.
-The goal is to understand customer demography, track account information, identify key trends in subscription services, and visually communicate these in a manner that best helps customer retention at PhoneNow.
+This project was built to analyze and report on the churn data of PhoneNow, a telecommunications company concerned about its customer retention rates.
+The major goal was to identify key metrics and trends that help understand customer demography, track account information, and identify key trends in subscription services.
+Additionally, the findings of the data was visually communicated in a manner that best informed the Retentions Manager at PhoneNow.

 ### Dataset